 Caring for a parent with dementia at home can be both difficult and rewarding.
-In the early stages of dementia, many people are able to live at home with relative independence like before their diagnosis.
-As the disease progresses, more help becomes necessary.
+In the early stages of dementia, many people are able to live at home with relative independence like they did before their diagnosis.
+However, as the disease progresses, more help becomes necessary.

-Learn what tools you need to successfully provide home care for dementia patients, including safety information, resources to support both seniors and family caregivers, and warning signs a new caregiving arrangement could be needed.
+Learn what tools you need to successfully provide home care for dementia patients, including safety information, resources to support both seniors and family caregivers, and warning signs a new caregiving arrangement, like memory care, could be needed.

 With proper education and resources, seniors with dementia can remain in their homes or with family caregivers longer, according to research by the Johns Hopkins Memory and Alzheimer’s Treatment Center.
 In the study, about 300 elderly adults with dementia and their family caregivers received monthly consultations on home care for dementia patients from professionally qualified teams, as well as referrals and counseling on health, nutrition, activities, and more.
 A similar number of participants did not receive these resources.

-The seniors who received resources stayed in their homes an average of nine and a half months longer.
+The families who had help stayed in their homes an average of nine and a half months longer.
 Self-rated quality of life for both elderly adults and family caregivers in this group rose significantly during the study, too.

-Before choosing to care for your loved one with dementia at home, consider your ability to provide three things Johns Hopkins researchers noted were vital for success:
+Before choosing to provide Alzheimer’s home care for a loved one, consider your ability to offer the three things Johns Hopkins researchers noted were vital for success:

-With the right tools, family caregivers can help aging relatives with dementia stay home longer.
+With the right tools, family caregivers can help care for a parent with dementia at home longer.
 Seniors diagnosed with dementia often face a long path of cognitive decline, and can benefit from:

 Memory tools.
 Memory aids can help people become more organized and manage the symptoms of memory loss.
 The American Psychological Association (APA) recommends:

-Feelings of success.
+Success and accomplishments.
 Continued learning and achieving can reduce agitation over memory loss and slow the process of cognitive decline, says the APA.
 By emphasizing remaining strengths, caregivers can help seniors with mild to moderate dementia succeed.
 Try to facilitate success when caring for a parent with dementia at home by:

 Providing the required care and support for people with dementia can quickly become a full-time job.
 Two main resources to help with caregiver duties and give family members a break are respite care and in-home care.

 Respite care can be arranged at home or in a nearby senior living community.
 It’s not a long-term commitment, but a temporary relief for those caring for dementia patients in their homes.
 While someone else cares for your elderly family member, you can travel, go to medical appointments, or simply relax.

 In senior communities, respite care may also be called short-term care or short-term assisted living.
-Gauge your own emotional well-being during this time: periodic respite care could be the perfect way for you to recharge, or it could reveal the benefits of permanent long-term memory care over Alzheimer’s home care.
+Gauge your own emotional well-being during this time: periodic respite care may be the perfect way for you to recharge, or it could reveal the benefits of permanent long-term memory care over Alzheimer’s home care.

-While home care doesn’t provide the same resources as memory care, care aides trained to assist seniors with dementia can provide:
+While there are differences between home care and memory care amenities and features, care aides trained to assist seniors with dementia can provide:

-Make sure the home care aide has experience caring for someone with dementia, since a unique set of skills is required.
-Know your loved one’s dementia symptoms, care needs, and expectations before calling to screen home care providers.
+Make sure the aide has experience with home care for dementia patients, since a unique set of skills is required.
+Know your loved one’s dementia symptoms, care needs, and expectations before calling to screen and hire home care providers.
 Once you’ve chosen a caregiver, share information about your relative’s life, memories, and experiences to help the two connect.

-There is no cure for dementia.
+There is no cure for dementia at this time.
 Some older adults age at home successfully for years or even decades with moderate dementia, relying on family caregivers for support.
 But it’s important to keep in mind that dementia is unpredictable, and care needs could change suddenly.